dotnet/runtime/docs/design/features/byreflike-generics.md

     - `public static implicit operator ReadOnlySpan<T>(ArraySegment<T> segment);`
     - `public static implicit operator ReadOnlySpan<T>(T[]? array);`

 A new `GenericParameterAttributes` value will be defined which also represents metadata defined in the `CorGenericParamAttr` enumeration.
-Space is provided between the existing constraints group to permit constraint growth while keeping the bit-mask contiguous.

 ```diff
 namespace System.Reflection